 The making of Memphis wasn’t exactly a barrel of laughs either.
 So overcome was she by thoughts of being compared to the soul greats who’d worked in the same studio, Dusty developed an inferiority complex about her vocals.
 Having largely self-produced in the past, she also felt frustrated at having to relinquish control to legendary producer Jerry Wexler.
 In the end her parts were completely re-recorded in New York, making a mockery of the album’s title.

 Thankfully, like all great music, it was eventually recognized as the triumph it is, today enjoying a deserved classic status.
 For some the production may be too sickly and yes, ok… it’s not soul in the strictest sense of the word.
-But Dusty in Memphis is still a sumptuous collection of songs from one of Planet Earth’s greatest female vocalists.
+But Dusty in Memphis is still a sumptuous collection of songs from one of Planet Earth’s great female vocalists.

 Choice Quote: ‘‘Dusty had a very fragile temperament and was a very fragile person.
 She didn’t feel right because it was Aretha Franklin’s booth or Wilson Pickett or so on.
 But the performance she finally delivered was incredible.
 She had a magical quality of her own which is not rhythm and blues or jazz, I don’t how to characterise it’’. – Jerry Wexler.